 Trends in the local and immediate areas, adjacent uses and the property's specific location features indicate an overall typical external influence for the subject, which is concluded to have a good position in context of competing properties.
-The condition and appeal of the market area is good.
-Growth is not yet physically restricted as there are numerous undeveloped sites.
-As demand continues to increase for underdeveloped properties, property values are expected to appreciate in the subject's immediate market area.
+The city of Valdosta benefits from its strategic location in close proximity to Moody Air Force Base, which constitutes a key factor for the stability and growth of its local economy.
+The presence of a thriving manufacturing industry and numerous retail businesses make the subject's location appealing to current and potential tenants and investors.

-General Description The subject site of
+General Description

 The subject site consists of 1 parcel.
-As noted below, the subject site has 788,436 SF (18.10 AC) of land area.
-Of this total acreage, approximately 351,440 SF (8.07 AC) is excess land.
+As noted below, the subject site has 1,093,356 SF (25.10 AC) of land area.
 The area is estimated based on the assessor's parcel map, and may change if a professional survey determines more precise measurements.
 Going forward, our valuation analyses will utilize the usable site area.
 The following discussion summarizes the subject site size and characteristics.

-Assessor Parcel 05-026431
+Assessor Parcel